6319 Senior Construction Inspector

 Applicants will receive a confirmation email that their online application has been received in response to every announcement for which they file.
 Applicants should retain this confirmation email for their records.
 Failure to receive this email means that the online application was not submitted or received.

-If you have any questions regarding this recruitment or application process, please contact Marlo Thomas at (415) 554-4824 or via email: email@example.com.
+Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.
+If you have any questions regarding this recruitment or application process, please contact the exam analyst, Nina Galdamez, by telephone at 650-821-2024, or by email at email@example.com.

 As a finalist for a job, you will be fingerprinted, and your fingerprints will be sent to the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI).
 The resulting report of your conviction history (if any) will be used to determine whether the nature of your conviction (or arrest, in limited circumstances) conflicts with the specific duties and responsibilities of the job for which you are a finalist.
 If a conflict exists, you will be asked to present any evidence of rehabilitation that may mitigate the conflict, except when federal or state regulations bar employment in specific circumstances, such as: